 As we were able to note in our report to them:

-“Westpac’s audit results are outstanding – this is the first time we have audited an organisation and found it already at the required level to achieve certification,” says Michael Stevens, Programme director at Rainbow Tick.
+“Westpac’s evaluation results are outstanding – this is the first time we have evaluated an organisation and found it already at the required level to achieve certification,” says Michael Stevens, Programme director at Rainbow Tick.

 “The outstanding work of Westpac’s Global group in collating the materials required was essential in facilitating this process.”